SAP-samples/cloud-extension-graph-sample/documentation/Set Up SAP BTP and SAP S/4HANA/README.md

 4. In the **New Instance or Subscription** wizard, select the **Service** *SAP S/4HANA Cloud Extensibility* with **plan** *messaging* from the dropdown lists.
 Choose a CLI-friendly **Instance Name** for your instance, for example, *georelmessaging*.

    > You can freely choose the instance name.
-You would have to do a few changes in the provided code later on, so for simplicity it is recommended to stick to `georelmessaging` as this is the name we use in the code.
+You would have to do a few changes in the provided code later on, so for simplicity it is recommended to stick to `georelmessaging` as this is the name you use in the code.

  ![Plan](./images/setup17.png)